Combining Broad and Narrow Case Definitions in Matched Case-Control Studies: Firearms in the Home and Suicide Risk: Introduction

 The rest of the article is organized as follows.
 Section \ref{sec: notation and review} introduces notation and setup, and reviews randomization inference and sensitivity analysis.
-Section \ref{sec: main} proposes our new sensitivity analysis framework, a valid randomization-based test using the narrow case definition, and using the Bonferroni method to combine the broad and narrow case definitions.
-Section \ref{sec: power} derives the power formulas for using either the broad or the narrow case definition, calculates the design sensitivity, and presents detailed power calculation results.
-We return to the application in Section \ref{sec: application}. { \textsf{R} code for the proposed method can be found in the \textsf{R} package \textsf{broad.narrow}, which is posed at \textsf{http://github.com/tye27/broad.narrow.} \textsf{R} codes to replicate all the analyses are in the supplementary materials. }
+Section \ref{sec: main} proposes our new sensitivity analysis framework, a valid randomization-based test using the narrow case definition, and a combined test using both the broad and narrow case definitions.
+We return to the application in Section \ref{sec: application}. { \textsf{R} code for the proposed method can be found in the \textsf{R} package \textsf{broad.narrow}, which is posed at \textsf{http://github.com/tye27/broad.narrow.} \textsf{R} codes to replicate all the analyses are in the supplementary materials.}